-The MIA facilitates a number of committees to focus on specific issues within the industry.
-We also represent the industry on an array of significant external committees.
+MIA facilitates a number of committees to focus on specific issues within the industry.
+It also represents the industry on an array of significant external committees.

 The Strategic Directions Group (SDG) combines the knowledge, skills and experience of senior industry personnel with that of senior Ministry for Primary Industries (MPI) officials to increase the value of the services provided by MPI.
 It is co-chaired by the Deputy Director-General, Regulation and Assurance of MPI, and the Chief Executive of MIA.

 The purpose of the SDG is to maximise the contribution of the red meat sector to the New Zealand economy by continuously improving the value created from services delivered by MPI to the sector on a cost recovery basis.

 The food regulatory system under the Animal Products Act provides the focus of much of the work of the SDG.
 The SDG may work collaboratively on other areas as the parties agree, including animal welfare, biosecurity and other regulatory areas directly affecting meat processing, as well as non-regulatory areas such as private standards, scientific research, and the wider trade agenda (including FTA negotiations and agricultural cooperation efforts).

 If you have access you will be able to link through to SDG minutes by clicking on the following link:

 To assist develop strategic direction and more effective direct engagement with industry, MIA created the HR Leaders' Group in 2018 to provide a pan-industry strategic focus on workforce/industrial relations issues.

 The HR Leaders' Group consists of senior management of MIA member companies to provide high level input and recommendations to MIA Council.
 It provides MIA with direction on workforce issues, overall industry positioning and leadership on workforce issues, and engages with government agencies at a strategic level.
 The group reports directly to the MIA Council to have important decisions endorsed.